hashicorp/design-system/website/docs/components/form/segmented-group/partials/specifications/anatomy.md

 !!!
 Info

-The Segmented Group `Base` component is only available in Figma and is suited for less complex scenarios which don't perform complex filtering or functions.
+The Segmented Group `Base` component is only available in Figma and is suited for less complex scenarios which don’t perform complex filtering or functions.
 !!!

 ### Segment anatomy